Indiana Police May Have Break In 2017 Murder Of Teen Girls On Railroad Tracks After Child Molester Arrested

 The Randolph County Sheriff’s Department also praised the proactive work to arrest Eldridge through the sting operation in which he believed he was arranging a sexual encounter with a 13-year-old girl.

 “This case shows a great example of why our investigators engage in this type of proactive policing.
-By conducting this online sting operation, our investigators were able to uncover an unreported molestation case that had already occurred,” Randolph County Sheriff’s Department Captain Tom Pullins said (via Fox 59).
+By conducting this online sting operation, our investigators were able to uncover an unreported molestation case that had already occurred,” Randolph County Sheriff’s Department Captain Tom Pullins said, via Fox 59.

 The murder of the Indiana teens drew national interest in 2017, especially as they had taken a picture of the man believed to be the suspect, and German captured audio of a man saying “Down the hill” on her phone.
 Police praised the teen for having the foresight to make a voice recording that could be later used to identify the suspect.